Bootstrap Robust Prescriptive Analytics: Introduction

-\item One particular robust counterpart based on the relative entropy \citep{kullback1951information} distance is proven to safeguard against bootstrap overfitting as stated in Definition \ref{def:bootstrap-robust}.
-We derive practical finite sample bootstrap performance guarantees as in \eqref{eq:bootstrap-confidence-sla} regarding the resulting robust \acl{sla}.
-For this particular bootstrap robust counterpart we derive a more explicit tractable reformulation based on convex duality.
+\item One particular distributionally robust counterpart based on the relative entropy ball is proven to safeguard against overfitting on bootstrap data as discussed in Definition \ref{def:bootstrap-robust}.
+We derive in Section \ref{sec:bootstrap-performance} practical finite sample bootstrap performance guarantees regarding the resulting robust \acl{sla}.
+For this particular bootstrap robust counterpart we further derive a more explicit tractable reformulation based on convex duality.
+Although we do not prove that our bootstrap robust formulations enjoy guaranteed out-of-sample performance, we demonstrate empirically that this is nevertheless the case in the context of a small newsvendor problem discussed in Section \ref{sec:numerical-examples}.